laFreeFall/supporters/readme.md

    ### User Profile Page
  ![User Profile Page](https://i.imgur.com/K0DLaS7.png)
  Most of your stats and digital footprints are stored and displayed on your profile page.
 Here you may see some brief statistics and detailed last activity below.
 Almost each public actions performed by a user is tracked by implemented RecordsActivity system and displays in this activity feed with individual template for each one.

+> If you want to see more - watch the [full screenshots album on imgur](https://imgur.com/a/Q1BKTvq).